Eagle Mine, U.S.A.

 The Humboldt mill property, a former iron ore processing facility, occupying approximately 142 hectares, is located 61km west of Marquette, Michigan.
 The facility is located in the township of Humboldt, Marquette County, Michigan.

 Road access to the mine property is by means of maintained loose surface and paved roads from the communities of Big Bay to the east, L'Anse to the west, and Marquette to the south.
-The Humbolt mill is located close to the main US Route 41.
+The Humboldt mill is located close to the main US Route 41.
 The route for trucking ore from the Eagle mine to the Humboldt mill is 105km long.

 The Eagle deposit is a high-grade magmatic sulphide deposit containing nickel and copper mineralization and minor amounts of cobalt, precious and platinum group metals (PGMs).
 The economic minerals associated with this deposit are predominately pentlandite and chalcopyrite.